 results and discussion

-3.1 Identification of ZIP family genes in Papaya
+3.1 Identification of ZIP family genes in papaya

 The zinc and iron transporter (ZIP) genes across the papaya genome were identified using the BLAST search of known ZIP proteins as a query sequence from A. thaliana and O. sativa.
 After the removal of redundant sequences, a total of nine genes encoding ZIP proteins were identified in the Papaya genome and named as CpZIP1 to CpZIP9.
 The identified papaya ZIP proteins exhibited similar characters as known ZIP proteins.
 The presence of at least one conserved ZIP domain (pfam: PF2535) in the protein sequences was selected for further characterisation.
 Six to nine putative transmembrane helices in CpZIP were detected using TMHMM server V 2.0.
 Similar results were reported in ZIP gene family of trifoliate orange and maize (Li et al. 2013; Fu et al. 2017) The predicted proteins were of 330-486 amino acid length and contain six to nine TM domains (Table S2).
 The conserved motif of all the Papaya ZIP protein was analysed by using MEME tool (Fig. 1).